-Unlike paid media, earned media lacks the tools to form trustworthy predictions about the outcomes, which creates a situation where potential SEO customers might get indecisive.
+Unlike paid media, earned media lacks the tools to form trustworthy predictions about the outcomes, which can make potential SEO customers indecisive.

 Let’s take a typical story of how the pitching process works.
-Sarah, the CEO of a successful SEO agency, gets introduced to the CEO of another successful e-commerce company through a common friend.
+Sarah, the CEO of a successful SEO agency, gets introduced to the CEO of another successful e-commerce company through a mutual friend.

-She rallies her team and meets the client over coffee.
+She rallies her team and meets the client over Zoom.
 They have a wonderful conversation, and both of them are excited to start a great partnership.

 Filled with optimism, Sarah assigns her best colleagues to craft an insightful SEO proposal.
-They analyze the competitors, do the keyword research, take the organic opportunity into account and form a unique strategy on how they can reach impressive results.
+They analyze the competitors, do the keyword research, take the organic opportunity into account, and form a unique strategy with points on how they can reach impressive results.

-The day of the presentation comes, and the e-commerce team gathers around, continuously nodding along with each slide.
+The day of the presentation comes.
+The e-commerce team gathers around, continuously nodding along with each slide.
 By the end of it, everyone feels excellent.
 Sarah is thrilled.

 Checking emails stopped being a chore for Sarah.
 She quickly scans all of them, looking for confirmation on starting the project.